-On 23 March 2022 Phare Ponleu Selpak hosted a roundtable discussion on child protection and the promotion of positive discipline for children under the topic, “How to Apply Positive Discipline at School”, with seven guest speakers, including Mr. Chhun Ramy, Deputy Director of the Ministry of Education, Youth and Sports (MoEYS) and Mr. Teng Visal the Deputy Director of the Provincial Office of Education (PoE) in Battambang and representative of a few public schools.
+On 23 March 2022 Phare Ponleu Selpak hosted a roundtable discussion on child protection and the promotion of positive discipline for children under the topic, “How to Apply Positive Discipline at School”, with seven guest speakers, including Mr. Chhun Ramy, Deputy Director of the Ministry of Education, Youth and Sports (MoEYS) of Cambodia and Mr. Teng Visal the Deputy Director of the Provincial Office of Education (PoE) in Battambang and representative of a few public schools.
 Student representatives participated in the audience as well.

-Positive Discipline is a way of teaching and guiding children by letting them know what behavior is acceptable in a way that is firm, yet kind.
+Positive discipline is a way of teaching and guiding children by letting them know what behavior is acceptable in a way that is firm, yet kind.
 Recent research has confirmed that people learn best when they feel safe and connected to others, in the context of safe relationships.
 Mr Chhun Ramy, emphasized that “successful implementation of positive discipline requires the coordination and cooperation from all sectors and the community chiefs, parents and students as well.”
 He went on to say that the school directors and principals are the key as they need to set the examples and be the role models.

 A student asked the panelists a very valid question – “what action is taken against teachers that resort to corporal punishment.”
 The child protection and positive guidelines set outline several procedures in dealing with teachers that do not follow the guidelines.